Chairperson(s) : Sungha Park (Yonsei University, Republic of Korea), Seung-Hwan Lee (The Catholic University of Korea, Republic of Korea)

 Mechanisms contributing to pregnancy-induced cardiac growth

-Helen E. Collins University of Louisville, USA 16:20~16:40 - Discussion 16:40~17:10
+Helen E. Collins University of Louisville, USA 16:20~16:40 - Panel Discussion 16:40~17:10